Alabama Tenant's Right to Notice Before Landlord Entry

 Remedies for Abuse of Access

-To view the original text of Alabama’s Code on landlord entry, please consult Alabama’s Uniform Residential Landlord and Tenant Act §§ Section 35-9A-144, Section 35-9A-303, and Section 35-9A-442.
+Consult Alabama’s Uniform Residential Landlord and Tenant Act, Section 35-9A-144, Section 35-9A-303, and Section 35-9A-442 to learn more.